DEPARTMENTS & OFFICES > SCHOOL OF NURSING AND HEALTH SCIENCES > DEPARTMENT OF NURSING > B.S.N. TO D.N.P. (DOCTORAL DEGREE)

 For RN's, the B.S.N. to D.N.P.
 Program provides the knowledge and experiences to advance your career as a certified nurse practitioner with a doctoral degree.
 The program requires 80-86 credits and 1,144-1,312 clinical hours, depending on the track chosen, and can be completed either full-time, accelerated part-time, or part-time.
 Three tracks are offered:

-You'll complete a five-credit capstone course in your final semester, in which you must demonstrate clinical competence and conduct a field project under the supervision of an on-site preceptor and a faculty advisor.
-You'll select the project based on your chosen evidence-based practice area of interest.
-The course requires an oral presentation and a ready-for-journal-submission scholarly article.
+Students complete a five-credit capstone course in the final semester, in which students conduct a field project under the supervision of a faculty advisor.
+Students select the project based on chosen evidence-based practice area of interest.
+Capstone requirements include an oral presentation and a ready-for-journal-submission scholarly article.

 Tuition information can be found at Tuition & Fee Schedules.